mar-tina/shadow-render/README.md

 ``` <button @onclick="methodToCall"> Click me </button> ```

-The event handlers are passed in the event object and "context" consecutively  context [using this label loosely]
+The event handlers are passed in the event object and "context" consecutively [using context loosely]
 meaning the execution context of the component that provides access to the state object in the component.

 The available events that can be bound to the HTML elements are the ones available in the native browser.